-- Parents/guardians must call the office at least 1 hour prior to an early pick-up. - Scholars leaving early must be picked up prior to 3:00 pm Monday-Friday. - Scholars are not permitted to leave for early dismissal between 3:00-4:00 pm Monday-Fridays during the dismissal procedure. - If a scholar is not picked up by these designated times, the parent or guardian will have to wait until the end of dismissal time at 4:00 pm. - The Office Manager will not hold your child in the office prior to parent arrival.
+- Parents / guardians must call the office at least 1 hour prior to an early pick up. - Scholars leaving early must be picked up prior to 3:10 p.m.
+Monday-Friday. - Scholars are not permitted to leave for early dismissal between 3:00 3:30 p.m.
+Monday-Fridays during the dismissal procedure. - If a scholar is not picked up by these designated times, the parent or guardian will have to wait until the end of dismissal time at 3:40 p.m. - The Office Manager will not hold your child in the office prior to parent arrival.